DavidZemon/TeamCity.ConanPlugin/README.md

 ![Screenshot of sample build steps][1]

 The simplest configuration is, indeed, quite simple.
-Device the user and channel for the `conan create . <user>/<channel>` command, and the rest is figured out automatically.
+Provideq the user and channel for the `conan create . <user>/<channel>` command, and the rest is figured out automatically.

 ![Screenshot of the most basic configuration][2]